 Most online marketing professionals already know the Google Keyword Planner is made for advertising but falls short when it comes to keyword research for organic traffic.
 While Google Trends initially only showed large general trends it now contains more accurate data sets and is much more useful for keyword research.

-After typing in a term, you can see trends behind the usage of keywords and then drill down further by sub region, metro or even city.
-This can help you better understand the behavior of searches in the area and the terminology they are using and of course other related topics.
+After typing in a term, you can see trends behind the usage of keywords and then drill down further by sub-region, metro or even city.
+This can help you better understand the behaviour of searches in the area and the terminology they are using and of course other related topics.

 Review Your Google Analytics for Keyword Research

 The more information you have about the keywords people use to find your product or services the better you can optimize your website content for Search Engines.
 Google Analytics allows you to track traffic, compare new vs. returning traffic and find out your traffic sources.
 It is within this “Traffic Sources” tab where you can find out which keywords people are using to find your site.

 Check Your AdWords Search Terms Report for Keyword Research